brain-score/vision/docs/source/modules/tutorial.rst

 on various repos, free for anyone to fork, clone, or download.
 The main page has 10 repos (9 visible to non-devs) that make up the entire source code base- this can be overwhelming, but fear not.
-We will walk you through what each does, as well as explain that you most likely will only need one to get a model up and scored.
-It is good to see, however, the structure of how Brain-Score operates with its various repos.
+We will instroduce you to each one, as well as explain that you most likely will only need a single repo to get a model up and scored.
+It is good to see, however, the structure of how Brain-Score operates with its various components.
 They are:

 1. ``brain-score``: the heart of the code that runs analysis and comparisons.
 2. ``sample-model-submission``: template and examples for model submissions.